-> Hello hello!
+Hello hello!
 We’re doing something a little different this week.
-Normally at the end of each month, I share a recap of my monthly goals list on my studyblr, but since I have this website now, I’d like to start sharing some of my writing goals on here too!
-In 2018, I started keeping a list of 20-30 items that I wanted/needed to accomplish in the span of the next month.
-These aren’t obligations like “Do my homework” but rather extra things that help me take tangible steps towards my dreams of “Graduating from College” or “Publishing Storge” and include a variety of goals to try and keep me well rounded and healthy.
+Normally at the end of each month, I share a recap of my monthly goals list on my studyblr, but since I have this website now, I’d like to share some of my writing goals on here too!
+In 2018, I started keeping a list of 20-30 items that I wanted/needed to accomplish in the next month.
+These aren’t obligations like “Do my homework” but extra things that help me take tangible steps towards my dreams of “Graduating from College” or “Publishing Storge” and include a variety of goals to keep me well rounded and healthy.
 I always add more than I could reasonably accomplish in the period, so I count the month as a “Win” if I mark off more than half of them.
-This method was borrowed and adapted from Jenna Moreci’s quarterly writing goals, so I highly reccomend checking her out if you want to learn more about the process!
+This method was borrowed and adapted from Jenna Moreci’s quarterly writing goals, so I highly recommend checking her out if you want to learn more about the process!

 September was a busy month.
-If you didn’t know, I’m currently a 2nd year chemical engineering student, so I started my fall semester of zoom university.
-I was also working a summer internship at an international adhesives company, and asked them if they would let me stay on for the school year, since I could do all my homework remotly.
-They agreed, and I moved to a new division, which included new training, and new projects, so I’ve been working ~18 hours a week there in addition to being a full time student.
-At this point, you’re probably thinking “Etta!
+If you didn’t know, I’m currently a 2nd year chemical engineering student, so I started my fall semester at zoom university.
+I was also working a summer internship at an international adhesives company, and asked them if they would let me stay on for the school year, since I could do all my homework remotely.
+They agreed, and I moved to a new division, which included new training and new projects, so I’ve been working ~18 hours a week there besides being a full-time student.
+You’re probably thinking “Etta!
 That’s a lot!” and you’d be right!
 But it didn’t stop me from adding 8 writing goals to my list because I have 0 chill at any time ever, apparently.

 So Here’s the Breakdown:

-- Publish my Newsies fanfic, Lost and Found (Again) once a week – I think I published one chapter this whole month, ouch.
-I miss this story and I’m looking foward to going back to it, but unfortunetly, fanfic falls a little lower on my priority list so I didn’t have the time to work on it this month
+- Publish my Newsies fanfic, Lost and Found (Again) once a week – I think I published one chapter in this entire month, ouch.
+I miss this story and I’m looking forward to going back to it, but unfortunately, fanfic falls a little lower on my priority list, so I didn’t have the time to work on it this month.

 - Edit 1 chapter of Storge – I’m honestly kind of bitter I didn’t do this.
-I’m really excited to share this story with all of you but I can’t do that until it’s edited, and unfortunetly that’s a process that takes a lot more time/energy than organizing pre-existing notes – energy I don’t often have at 1am once I’ve finished my schoolwork.
-Mabye next month.
+I’m really excited to share this story with all of you but I can’t do that until it’s edited, and unfortunately that’s a process that takes a lot more time/energy than organizing preexisting notes – energy I rarely have at 1am once I’ve finished my schoolwork.
+Maybe next month.

-In addition to these goals, I had another 18 personal/professional/life themed goals, and overall I accomplished 16/26 which made the month a win by 3 poitns!
-Looking back I’m honestly surprised I got as much as I did accomplished with all the other demands on my time, though I probably should have taken more time to rest and sleep because I’m also exhausted.
-For October I’m planning to include more self-care goals, for sure.
+Besides these goals, I had another 18 personal/professional/life themed goals, and overall I accomplished 16/26, which made the month a win by 3 points!
+Looking back, I’m honestly surprised I got as much as I did accomplished with all the other demands on my time, though I probably should have taken more time to rest and sleep because I’m also exhausted.
+In October, I’m planning to include more self-care goals, for sure.
 Next week’s post is going to talk about burnout and creativity when life gets crazy – a topic that I deeply care about, and while I’m clearly not an expert at keeping a balanced schedule, I hope I’ll have a few interesting insights that you may find useful. 🙂

 QOTD: Do you set goals?
 If so, how do you structure them, and how have you found they help you?
 What’s something exciting you’ve done this month?